Sponsored link

 RICKSHAW STAFF CURATES SHOWS, JANUARY 14-30

 Listen.
 Some venues truly understand how the local music scene operates.
 They just get it.
-Dan Strachota, talent buyer and managing partner at Rickshaw Stop, is giving agency to industry professionals—bartenders, door staff, DJs, and waitstaff—because they know all too well.
+Dan Strachota, talent buyer and managing partner at Rickshaw Stop, is giving agency to industry professionals—bartenders, door staff, DJs, and waitstaff—because they know all too well the things that work (and sometimes don’t).

-What better arbiter of talent than the staff who watches bands and DJs perform, and monitor crowd energy night after night?
+What better arbiter of talent than the staff who watches bands and DJs perform, and monitors crowd energy night after night?
 Add to it, they exchange notes with other bar staff throughout the city.
-Talk about who killed it even on their off days, at other venue establishments, grabbing discounted drinks and such from other industry professionals.
+Talk about who killed it even on their off days, at other venues and establishments, grabbing discounted drinks and such from other industry professionals.
 It’s called networking.

-So, for the second half of January, Rickshaw Stop is cashing in on that built-in brain-trust by turning the keys to the club over to their staff.
-Dan Strachota has worked it out with his co-workers to come up with a roster of live events, featuring local acts, touring bands, and Bay Area DJs, that speak to the venue staff and the city, for that matter.
+So, for the second half of January, Rickshaw Stop is cashing in on that built-in brain trust by turning the keys to the club over to its staff.
+Dan Strachota has worked it out with his co-workers to come up with a roster of live events—featuring local acts, touring bands, and Bay Area DJs—that speaks to the venue staff and the city, for that matter.

 And, cousin, it looks like it’s gonna crush.
 With shoegaze showcases, Italo Disco dance nights, garage-rock and psychy freakouts, dark wave blowouts?
 All the things you’d see at those rando, underground locations will be popping off at 155 Fell Street, instead.